-where Ψ+(·) : R2 7→ R2 and Ψ−(·) : R2 7→ R2 describe how the displacement fields changes from one frame to the very next one and very previous one, respectively. and are independent
+where Ψ+(·) : R2 7→ R2 and Ψ−(·) : R2 7→ R2 describe how the displacement fields change from one frame to the next or previous, respectively. and are independent

-Gaussian processes [53] with zero mean and covariance that correlates the x or the y components of the displacement fields according to a kernel K(·,·) : R2 × R2 7→ (0,∞), but, to facilitate the computations leaves x and y components independent from each other, then discuss this later.
-To ensure smooth fields that do not change rapidly over organelles, we use the squared exponential kernel
+Gaussian processes [53] with mean zero and covariances that correlate the x or y components of the displacement fields according to a kernel K(·,·) : R2 × R2 7→ (0,∞), but to facilitate the computations leaves x and y components independent from each other (this will be discussed in greater detail later on).
+To ensure smooth fields that do not change rapidly between organelles, we use the squared exponential kernel

 , (13)